How to Make Sweet Pea Guacamole

-How Can Sweet Pea Guacamole Make You Feel Great?
+How Can This Ayurvedic Recipe Make You Feel Great?

 Pass the Guac, Please!

 (mortar and pestle).
 This satisfying, oily dish was relatively low in fat.
 Avocado was a staple in Latin America, in part because it is a great source of heart-healthy fats and a rich source of vitamins.
 Despite being a health food, avocados may be too heavy for someone who has difficulty digesting fats, has had their gallbladder removed, or who has a naturally sturdy kapha constitution.
 While this variation on guacamole still has avocado, it has about half the fat per serving than traditional guacamole, making it a great replacement for those trying to avoid high-fat foods.

 The Surprising Health Benefits of Sweet Peas